We’ve learned about header bidding and its use cases. But, what happens when we have Client-Side Header Bidding Vs Server-Side Header Bidding?

 *Note that we’re talking about very minimal differences here.
 For instance, there might be a few milliseconds difference when you execute and compare both the solution.

-Hybrid – For those who don’t compromise on both.
-In the hybrid, a couple of the bidder partners are shifted to the ad server.
-So, minimal latency and standard CPMs.
+Still confused about which way to go?
+Well, there is hybrid header bidding for those who don’t compromise on both.
+In the hybrid header bidding, a couple of the demand partners are shifted to the ad server.
+So, minimal latency and higher CPMs.
+A win-win condition.